Skip to main content

 Security header limitation

 Shopify blocks custom HTTP security headers on standard plans.
-When Stackra flags a security header gap on Shopify, it is pointing at a platform ceiling — not something you can add without moving to Shopify Plus.
+When Stackra flags a security header gap on Shopify, it is pointing at a platform ceiling, not something you can add without moving to Shopify Plus.

 Common gaps

-Six mistakes that hurt GEO readiness
+Five mistakes that hurt GEO readiness

 Click-to-reveal content invisible to AI crawlers